bej2/DATA606Capstone/README.md

 ### Temi Moses:
 Research, Slide Deck, Project Report, Literature Review

-## Goal
-The goal of this project was to explore crypto currency and create a model using Block-Chain analysis along with Sentiment Analysis of Twitter data to accurately predict future prices of different crypto.

 ## Process
 1. Research other projects and their approach to similar projects
 2. Use research to delop a plan of action